trilinos/Trilinos/packages/panzer/adapters-stk/tutorial/siamCse17/README.txt

   All the files needed to construct our equation set, or rather, the residual corresponding to our partial differential equation above.

+presentation/*:
+  The files needed to build the presentation I gave on Panzer at SIAM CSE 2017.
+  Run ./make in this directory to build the PDF.

 README.txt:
   This file, obviously.